giros-dit/containerlab-telemetry-testbed/README.md

 > **Note:**
 >
-> Remember that the name assigned by `ContainerLab` to the nodes or network devices in this network lab is different.
+> Remember that the name assigned by `Containerlab` to the nodes or network devices in this network lab is different.

 ### Destroying the network topology